-There are few brands out there today that rival Osprey.
+Few brands out there today rival Osprey.
 Their backpacks are sleek, useful, and comfortable.
-They have options for nearly every level of adventurer and all these options can sometimes be overwhelming.
-But don’t worry!
-The Backpack Guide is here to help you narrow down your options and find the right Osprey travel backpack for YOU!
+They have options for nearly every level of adventurer, but if you’re hopping on a plane for your next trip, you’ll need to know how to find the right Osprey travel backpack.

 Where Are You Traveling?

-We all know that all backpacks aren’t created equal.
+All backpacks aren’t created equal.
 Some of us need a light-duty pack for everyday use.
-Others might be looking for an all-weather option for backpacking in the world’s most unpredictable climates.
+Others might be looking for an all-weather option for backpacking in unpredictable climates.

-Honestly though, most of us are looking for something in the middle.
+But honestly, most of us are looking for something in the middle.
 Osprey travel backpacks come in many shapes and sizes.
-Their products are of only the highest quality.
-So let’s take some time to do a little introspection so that we can decide which pack is right for YOU!
+Their features vary according to their best use.
+So the first question to consider is where you plan on traveling.

-With dimensions of 22 x 14 x 11 inches, the Porter 46 will fit most carry-on luggage requirements for your next flight so you won’t worry about lost luggage or gear!
-Finally, the structured sidewalls of this Osprey travel backpack are designed to hold the pack open even when it’s empty, making packing, unpacking, and organizing simpler than ever!
+With dimensions of 22 x 14 x 11 inches, the Porter 46 fits most carry-on luggage requirements for air travel!
+Finally, the structured sidewalls of this Osprey travel backpack hold the pack open even when it’s empty, making packing, unpacking, and organizing simpler than ever!

 How Much Gear Will You Bring?

-For the weekend warrior, the Farpoint 80 will give you plenty of space to bring along everything you need for your next outing, and then some!
-The Farpoint 80 is available in two sizes.
-The Small/Medium option has a total capacity of 76-liters or 4,637 cubic inches.
-The Medium/Large option boasts a capacity of 80-liters or 4,882 cubic inches.
-When you’re the kind of weekend warrior that likes having that extra camera or a six-pack of your favorite beer, those extra 4-liters can really come in handy!
+For the weekend warrior, the Farpoint 70 will give you plenty of space to bring along everything you need for your next outing, and then some!
+The Farpoint 70 is available in two sizes: Small/Medium with a total capacity of 67 liters (4,089 cubic inches) and Medium/Large with a capacity of 70 liters (4,272 cubic inches).

-The main body of the Farpoint 80 is engineered from 210-denier Mini Hex Diamond Ripstop fabric while the accent and bottom of the pack are manufactured using 600-denier packcloth.
-The Small/Medium size boasts dimensions of 27 x 15 x 16 inches and the Medium/Large option is just slightly taller with dimensions of 29 x 15 x 16 inches.
+The main body of the Farpoint 70 boasts 210-denier Mini Hex Diamond Ripstop fabric while the accent and bottom are manufactured using a 600-denier packcloth.
+The Small/Medium size boasts dimensions of 24 x 13 x 13 inches and the Medium/Large option is just slightly taller with dimensions of 26 x 14 x 13 inches.

 While you might worry about carrying such a large pack, Osprey has intentionally designed their LightWire™ frame suspension system to transfer weight from the shoulder harness to the hip belt.
 This helps to displace the weight from your shoulders and back to your hips and legs, which can handle a larger load.

-Best of all, the whole suspension system stows under a zippered panel for safety in transit From experience, there’s nothing worse than finding the straps of your backpack broken in baggage claim after a long flight to a new country.
-With the Farpoint 80, this is no longer a problem!
+Best of all, the whole suspension system stows under a zippered panel for safety in transit.
+From experience, there’s nothing worse than finding the straps of your backpack broken in baggage claim after a long flight to a new country.
+With the Farpoint 70, this is no longer a problem!

 What Are Your ‘Must-Have’ Features?

-With so many features out there today, it can be hard to stay focused on the items that you really need.
-So take your time and contemplate the features you’ve always loved, those you’d kinda like, and those you can’t live without.
-This will help you narrow down your Osprey travel backpack choices to a few, rather than their whole collection!
+With so many features out there today, it’s hard to stay focused on the items that you really need.
+Take your time and contemplate the features you’ve always loved, those you’d kinda like, and those you can’t live without.

 If so, then hold on just a minute before you go on purchasing a new pack.
-Osprey has one of the best (if not THE best!) warranty policies in the outdoor industry.
-Their products are built-to-last and their warranty policy backs up the hard work that goes into making each and every Osprey pack top-of-the-line.
+Osprey has one of the best warranty policies in the outdoor industry, if not THE Best!
+Their products are built-to-last and their warranty policy backs up the hard work that goes into making each and every top-of-the-line Osprey pack.
 Read on to learn more about the Osprey ALL MIGHTY GUARANTEE!!

 Osprey has long been one of the premier brands in reliable outdoor backpacks.
-Since their establishment in 1974, they’ve been dedicated to developing only the highest quality packs that will help you go further and stay out longer.
-But what sets Osprey apart is their warranty service.
+Since their establishment in 1974, they’ve been dedicated to developing high-quality packs that will help you go further and stay out longer.
+But what sets Osprey apart is its warranty service.
 If you send in a broken or ripped Osprey backpack and they can’t repair it, they’ll replace it, for life!

-If you’re one of those stubborn gear guys, like me, that holds onto packs until they bust, and your particular model is no longer in production, they’ll contact you directly about replacement options that fit your needs.
-We think that’s pretty awesome!
-A company that stands behind their product so much that they’re willing to completely replace it if it breaks is one that we believe is worth investing in!
+If you’re one of those stubborn gear guys, like me, that holds onto packs until they bust, and your particular model is no longer in production, they’ll contact you directly to discuss your replacement options.
+That’s pretty awesome!
+A company that stands behind their product so much that they’re willing to completely replace it if it breaks is one that’s worth investing in!

 About The Backpack Guide

-At The Backpack Guide, we’re always looking for new trails and wildernesses to explore.
-We’re also excited to see and share photos of our readers with their new backpacks.
-Please don’t hesitate to share your latest adventure or backpack purchase with us on social media by tagging @thebackpackguide on Instagram and Facebook!
+We’re always looking for new trails and wildernesses to explore.
+We’d also love to see and share photos of our readers with their new backpacks.
+Share your latest adventure or backpack purchase with us on social media by tagging @thebackpackguide on Instagram and Facebook!

 As always, please leave any questions, comments, or concerns below and we hope you enjoyed the information we’ve presented here for you today!